software-academy/curriculum/HAML/index.md

 How we teach it
 ---

 We start by having everyone use erb, since it is the default rails format.
 However, once we move into more advanced topics, we introduce haml.
-It's important to undertand both as you'll likely work on projects that use both.
+It's important to undertand both as you'll likely work on projects that use both erb and haml.

 Learn more
 ---

+There is a [haml tutorial](http://haml.info/tutorial.html) on the haml site.